 This country was founded on two atrocities: the displacement and massacre of indigenous people and the abduction and enslavement of Africans.
 The arguments that Native Americans would still be living in teepees or mud houses if it wasn’t for “us” or that African Americans can “go back to where they came from,” are astonishingly racist, yes.
 But this isn’t about “us versus them.”
 This is about us versus us.
 And Trumpism is America’s reckoning.

-I live in a neighborhood that is at least 80% black and, yes, it can feel uncomfortable.
-However, I’m healthy enough to take ownership of my anxiety rather than project it onto others.
-This is not the neighborhood I grew up in, but it is the neighborhood I’ve chosen.
-A neighborhood that confronts each other’s children if they see wrongdoing.
-A neighborhood that distributed COVID masks to every household for free.
-A neighborhood that organized a parade and put together goody bags for high school seniors missing graduation.
-A neighborhood that sent gift cards to a family who’s house burned down.
-It is a neighborhood with a sense of community like no other I’ve ever lived in, including a military post.
+I live in a neighborhood that is at least 80% black and, yes, it sometimes feels uncomfortable.
+However, I’m healthy enough to take ownership of my discomfort rather than projecting it onto others.
+This is not the neighborhood I grew up in, but it is the neighborhood I chose.
+It is a neighborhood that confronts each other’s children when they are misbehaving, distributes COVID masks to every household for free, organizes a parade and puts together goody bags for high school seniors missing graduation, and sends gift cards to a family who’s house caught fire.
+It is a neighborhood with a sense of community like no other I’ve lived in, including a military post.

 I attended public school with only a handful of students of color.
 Most of them were popular and active in extracurricular activities.
-I don’t recall regarding them any differently but, of course, I don’t know how they felt.
+I never regarded them as different but, of course, I don’t know how they felt.
 Fast forward to 2018, when I attended our neighborhood’s National Night Out.
-Standing in the community center, watching my neighbors chatting and eating, I’m not sure if I was the only white person in the room, but I certainly felt like it.
-I tried to strike up a conversation with a family who had a teenager my daughter’s age but it was awkward.
+I’m not sure if I was the only white person in the room, but I certainly felt like it.
+I tried to strike up a conversation with a family who had a teenager my daughter’s age, but it felt awkward.
 Nevertheless, I recognized that I had only myself to blame for not being more active in the community.
-Plus, my daughter attends a different public school, one that is close to where she grew up and her dad still lives.
+Plus, my daughter attends a different public school, close to her dad’s house.

 As a psychotherapist, patients often ask me why, after so many years of ignoring a problem, they no longer can.
 They wonder what’s the point in “rehashing” the past when they can’t change it.
-I always share with them this analogy: imagine if a child came to you upset.
-Would you shoo him away?
-Would you tell him you, “Don’t want to deal with it?”
-Would you complain he’s bringing you down?
-If you did, do you think the child would walk away as though nothing happened?
+I always share with them this analogy: imagine a child comes to you upset, would you ignore him?
+If you did, do you think he would walk away unphased, as though nothing happened?
 Of course not.
-What was bothering the child would continue to bother him and be compounded by your dismissal.
-More than likely, you would ask the child, “What’s wrong,” and help him problem solve.
+What was bothering him would be compounded by your dismissal.
+Most likely, you would ask the child, “What’s wrong?” and help him problem solve.
 Our history is no different; it doesn’t go away because we ignore it.
 And what remains unresolved gets worse.

-Trump supporters may remain in denial, but there is a large overlooked constituency that won’t: young Americans.
+While the Republican Party remains in denial, there is a large overlooked constituency that won’t: young Americans.
 They have the most to lose from this existential crisis.
 They’re also the most receptive to Democratic messages of unity.